Tractorul-s-SkillPath/skillpath/docs/ARCHITECTURE.md

 - **Migrations are append-only.** `supabase/migrations/NNNN_description.sql`.
 Never edit a merged migration — add a new one.
-Claim your number in team chat first; it's the one file where conflicts genuinely hurt.
+Claim your number in team chat first; it's the one file where conflicts genuinely hurt. *(There are no migrations — §0.
+The convention still stands for the day the first one is written, and it is written by dumping the live schema, not from memory.)*
-- **Types are hand-written, for now:** `lib/supabase/database.types.ts` is maintained by hand, because the project is not linked to the Supabase CLI and `supabase gen types` has nothing to point at. **A migration and that file change in the same commit** — otherwise the app compiles against a schema that is not there and fails at runtime.
-Wiring up generation is the real fix.
+- **Types are hand-written, for now:** `lib/supabase/database.types.ts` is maintained by hand, because the project is not linked to the Supabase CLI and `supabase gen types` has nothing to point at. **A migration and that file change in the same commit** — otherwise the app compiles against a schema that is not there and fails at runtime. *(With no migrations, the rule today is weaker and more dangerous: a change made in the SQL editor and this file, in the same sitting, by the same person, with nothing to review.)* Wiring up generation is the real fix.
 - **snake_case in SQL, camelCase in TS.** Mapping happens in the repository and nowhere else.
 - **Errors:** services return `Result<T, AppError>`, not thrown exceptions across layers.
 Actions map to form state; unexpected throws hit `error.tsx`.